milohansen/azure_storage_client/README.md

 # azure_storage_client

-A simple client for Azure Storage REST API.
+A simple client for Azure Storage and Key Vault REST API.

 This client works query builder chaining.
 Each methods returns a Response object of the Fetch API.